stevedonovan/gentle-intro/1-basics.md

 have _different types_.
 So they are basically bastards to pass around as function arguments.

-What _are_ used often are _array slices_.
+What _are_ used often are _slices_.
 You can think of these as _views_ into an underlying array of values.
 They otherwise behave very much like an array, and _know their size_, unlike those dangerous animals C pointers.

-Note two important things here - how to write an array-slice type, and that you have to use `&` to pass it to the function.
+Note two important things here - how to write an slice type, and that you have to use `&` to pass it to the function.

 ```rust